oscal-compass/compliance-trestle/docs/tutorials/trestle_sample_workflow.md

 </details>
 <br>

 You will see that the directory now shows your catalog file in `my_workspace/catalogs/mycatalog/catalog.json`.
 Note that the `.keep` files are simply to make sure git does not remove the directories - and can be ignored.
 Also note that the json file itself is *singular* (catalog) while the directory above is plural (catalogs).
-This convention is used throughout trestle because a given model directory like catalogs may contain several indivisual models - each of which is singular.
+This convention is used throughout trestle because a given model directory like catalogs may contain several individual models - each of which is singular.

 From here on in this tutorial we will just focus on the catalogs directory since the others are not directly involved.